gummyfrog/mrLotus/README.md

 #### active

-## Libraries that Mr. Lotus uses
+## Libraries

 The developers of these libraries have my infinite gratitude.
-Without these, Mr. Lotus wouldn't be possible.
+Without these, Mr. Lotus wouldn't work.

 [discord.js](https://github.com/hydrabolt/discord.js)